martintrojer/martintrojer.github.com/content/post/2011-11-20-tail-calls-in-f-clojure-and-scala.md

    a b (n + 1)
 ```

 This is called mutual recursion, and are commonly used in functional implementations of finite state machines.
 Even though the a+b functions are tail recursive, we cannot convert to while loops but must proceed with the recursive calls.
 Quite naturally this will blow up with stack overflow quite quickly.
-Steele and Sussman realised in their famous <a href="http://library.readscheme.org/page1.html">lambda papers</a> back in the 70's, that a tail-recursive functions' stack resources can be freed as soon as the call is made, there is not point of keeping that stack frame around.
+Steele and Sussman realised in their famous [lambda papers](http://library.readscheme.org/page1.html) back in the 70's, that a tail-recursive functions' stack resources can be freed as soon as the call is made, there is not point of keeping that stack frame around.

 {{< figure src="/assets/images/tailcalls/recur2.png" >}}